The equivariant model structure on cartesian cubical sets: Introduction

 \subsubsection{Constructivity}

 Part of the aim of this paper is to describe a \emph{constructive} model of HoTT.
 Thus \S\S\ref{sec:fibred}--\ref{sec:equivariant}, which culminate in the construction of the equivariant model of HoTT and Quillen model structure on $\cSet$, can be made completely constructive.
 Note, however, that one must replace the use of monomorphisms in presheaf categories everywhere with \emph{levelwise decidable monomorphisms}, that is, $m \in (\Set^{\cC^\op})^\2$ such that $m_c$ is isomorphic to a coproduct coprojection for all $c \in \cC$.
-Constructively, the Hofmann--Streicher universes only satisfy realignment (\S\ref{ssec:realignment}) with respect to these monomorphisms, as used in the CCHM model \cite[15]{CCHM:2018ctt} and observed explicitly by Orton and Pitts \cite[8.4]{OrtonPitts:2018af}.
+Constructively, the Hofmann--Streicher classifiers form universes in the sense of \S\ref{ssec:realignment} only with this modification, as used in the CCHM model \cite[15]{CCHM:2018ctt} and observed explicitly by Orton and Pitts \cite[8.4]{OrtonPitts:2018af}.
 Note that this replaces the subobject classifier with a classifier for subobjects whose corresponding sieve is decidable.
 This also has the effect of making the development \emph{predicative}.

 We justify constructivity of our use of Garner's algebraic small object argument in Constructions \ref{con:generating-cof}, \ref{con:generating-tcof}, \ref{con:equivariant-generating-cof}, and \ref{con:equivariant-generating-tcof}.
 Note that the set of morphisms of the cartesian cube category $\CCube$ has decidable equality.
 The Eilenberg--Zilber category structure on $\CCube$ is constructively definable and has finite slices of face maps.
 By induction, we show that any object $S$ with a levelwise decidable inclusion into $\yo a$ with $a \in \CCube$ is compact: if this map contains the generic element of $\yo a$, then then $S \simeq \yo a$ is representable; otherwise, it is a finite cell complex of boundary inclusions of degree lower than $a$.
 Note that any double left adjoint preserves compact objects.
 The generating (trivial) cofibrations in cubical species are levelwise decidable subobjects of representables.
 By Lemma \ref{lem:symmetric-subobjects}, these arise via left Kan extension from levelwise decidable subobjects of representables in cubical sets.
 Then the generating (trivial) cofibrations in cubical sets are created from these via the double left adjoint $L$ in \S\ref{ssec:species-to-sets}.
 Therefore, all the generating categories for each of our uses of the algebraic small object argument consist of maps with compact domain.
 This makes the pointed endofunctor for the one-step factorization preserve filtered colimits.
 Hence, its free monad sequence converges at stage $\omega$.
 For more details on the algebraic small object argument in a constructive context, we refer to Henry \cite[{\S}C.2]{Henry:2019}.